-Goldman Sachs’ 4Q profits beat forecasts, helped by trading
+Goldman’s 4Q profits beat estimates, despite trading worries

 - Seattle still has the most cranes in America, and construction isn't losing much steam

 Expectations for Goldman’s results were low this quarter.
 Goldman has a large trading business, which specializes in trading currencies, commodities and bonds.
-All three of those assets were extremely volatile in the last months of 2018, and other banks had posted or warned to expect declines in their trading revenues.
+All three of those assets were extremely volatile in the last months of 2018, and other banks had posted drops or warned to expect declines in their trading revenues.

-Goldman’s fixed income, commodities and currencies division reported an 18 percent drop in revenues in the quarter to $822 million.
+The results in Goldman’s trading business, while not great, were better than expected.
+Goldman’s fixed income, commodities and currencies division reported an 18 percent drop in revenues in the quarter to $822 million, which was a worse performance compared to JPMorgan Chase and Citi, who reported their results earlier this week.
+It was one of the worst quarterly performances for Goldman’s fixed income trading business in years.

 Meanwhile the bank saw revenue growth in its stock trading, reporting equities revenue of $1.6 billion compared with $1.37 billion a year earlier.

-The bank’s advisory business — where Goldman’s bankers help businesses go public, merge or sell assets — was relatively flat.
+Goldman was able to make up for the poor performance in trading through its advisory business, where it helps companies and individuals buy and sell businesses.
+Advisory fee revenues were $1.2 billion in the quarter, up 56 percent from a year earlier.
+Underwriting revenues were down, however, as fewer companies went public or sold stock in the fourth quarter given the volatile markets.

 Total investment banking revenues were $2.04 billion in the quarter, down from $2.14 billion a year earlier.

+Goldman is currently in a transition phase, with the recent retirement of long-time chief executive officer Lloyd Blankfein last year.
+David Solomon took over for Blankfein, and is looking to transition Goldman away from the volatile swings markets can bring.